 - Yogurt is a great way to get a dose of probiotics.
 Dairy helps lactic bacteria survive digestion!

 - Almost everyone likes it.
 There are even vegan options for anyone who doesn’t eat dairy.

-- Homemade yogurt is so much cheaper than store-bought.
-Nothing is lost in making it, so a gallon of yogurt is literally the cost of a gallon of milk!
-(Perfect for yogurt-hungry families like mine!)
+- It is so much cheaper than store-bought.
+Nothing is wasted, so a gallon of homemade yogurt is literally the cost of a gallon of milk.
+(Perfect for families like mine!)

 You don’t need a yogurt maker

-You don’t need to own a yogurt maker.
-All that is required is to keep the yogurt relatively warm for at least 2 hours (and up to 24 hours if you like really it sour).
-Here are some alternative options:
+To make yogurt, all that is required is to keep it warm for at least 2 hours (and up to 24 hours depending on how sour you want it).

-- I use a folding fermentation box (affiliate link) so that I can make a large volume at once.
+- I use a folding fermentation box so that I can make a large volume at once.

-- Before I had my fermentation box I wrapped jars of yogurt up in warm wool sweaters and left them on the shelf above my hot water heater.
-It took a little longer, but it always worked.
+- Before I had my fermentation box I wrapped jars of yogurt in warm sweaters and left them on the shelf above my hot water heater.
+It took a little longer to set, but it always worked!

-- Stash it in the oven with the oven light left on.
+- Stash jars in the oven with the oven light left on.

 - Use a slow cooker or Instant Pot.
-Put a few jars of yogurt into your slow cooker with 2″ of water to create a warm water bath, then leave it on the keep warm setting.
+Put a few jars of yogurt into your slow cooker with 2-inches of water to create a warm water bath, then use the keep warm setting.

 Choosing and maintaining a good starter

 The best starters are purchased cultures.
-You can find a number of different options at Cultures For Health (affiliate link).
+You can find a number of different options at Cultures For Health.
 Alternatively, you can also just use store-bought yogurt for culture.
 It’s a great way to test how probiotic (or not) a particular yogurt is.